-Information regarding pension scheme membership can be found on the Finance webpage.
+Information regarding pension scheme membership can be found on the Pensions pages of the University's website.
 Full information regarding USS can be found on the USS website - www.uss.co.uk

 7. PLACE OF WORK AND RESIDENCE

 Members of staff will be based on the John Anderson Campus, unless otherwise stated in the letter of appointment.
 The Department/School in which the post is initially placed will be specified in the letter of appointment although there will be an expectation to work at such other places as required in the course of employment.